Mitsubishi Electric Europe - Case Study

-- Increased planning accuracy - Sales teams now have visibility of the whole sales process, from quote to delivery and beyond, thanks to accurate sales pipeline reporting which incorporates daily feedback to Salesforce via automated emailed reports.
-This information is empowering sales teams to identify trends and react to market needs more quickly
+Increased planning accuracy: Sales teams now have visibility of the whole sales process, from quote to delivery and beyond, thanks to accurate sales pipeline reporting which incorporates daily feedback to Salesforce via automated emailed reports.
+This information empowers sales teams to identify trends and react to market needs more quickly

-- Improved autonomy - Business units can now create and modify their own reports and aggregate data across European branches
+Improved autonomy: Business units can now create and modify their own reports and aggregate data across all European branches

-- Streamlined reporting processes – Rather than weeks, it now takes just 25 minutes to run a standard report and make it available to all divisional heads, who then have the flexibility to filter the information as required
+Streamlined reporting processes: Rather than weeks, it now takes just 25 minutes to run a standard report and make it fully available to all divisional heads, who then have the flexibility to filter the information as required

-- Improved credit control - Invoices are now fully digital and reconciled within an hour, also highlighting any mismatches and inconsistencies for further analysis
+Improved credit control: Invoices are now fully digital and reconciled within an hour, flagging any mismatches or inconsistencies for further analysis

-“This was one of the projects that got me noticed by the wider business, not only for implementing a technical solution based on the business need but for giving the business back the control and the ability to serve themselves and help drive their business forward,” adds Iain.
+"This was one of the projects that got me noticed by the wider business, not only for implementing a technical solution based on the business need but for giving the them back the control and the ability to serve themselves and help drive their company forward," adds Iain.